platipodium/mossco-code/QuickStart.md

 # Quickstart Intro

 These instructions should get you started on building your own coupled system with MOSSCO.
+It is really only a quick start, if you or someone else has already installed

+- Fortran (i.e., a F2003 capable fortran compiler)
+- ESMF (The Earth System Modeling Framework)
+- NetCDF
+- Python with YAML support

+for you to use at this point.
+If not, you have to do it now (it is not quick!).
+You may find some help at http://www.mossco.de/doc

 We will build a system that connects a pelagic ecosystem, running in a 1D ocean model to a benthic pelagic ecosystem, using two external models